 Make Preparations For Your Pets

-- If you live in an area where wildfires are a possible threat, keep your pets inside whenever it’s not necessary for them to be outdoors, and have them on leash and supervised when they are outside.
-Animals can bolt and hide when they are afraid, and that can make them difficult to find when a few moments can make the difference between getting out and getting hurt.
+- If you live in an area where wildfires are a possible threat, keep your pets inside whenever it’s not necessary for them to be outdoors.
+Animals can bolt and hide when they’re afraid, and that can make them difficult to find when a few moments can make the difference between getting out and getting hurt.
 You need to have a way to keep them under control and easy to reach.
-Frightened pets can hop fences, chew through leashes, and ignore learned commands.
+Frightened pets can hop fences, chew through leashes or enclosures, and ignore learned commands.
 Keep them safe.

 - Update your pet’s microchip and collar identification.
 Make sure the contact information is accurate, and have an emergency contact number listed in addition to your own, just in case you can’t get to your phone.
 If your pet gets lost, this is one of your best chances of being reunited with them.